Introducing the Gantt Chart Excel Tool

 - Students needing a Gantt Chart or timetable for input into a marketing plan or other assessment task

-- Project managers at small business and non-for-profits needing a reliable, but free, Gantt Chart maker for their planning
+- Project managers at small business and non-for-profits needing a reliable Gantt Chart maker for their planning

 - Work teams that need to update their progress on a Gantt Chart template that everyone can use

 - Individuals looking to plan their work or other task